Partitioning-related clauses for

 MAX_ROWSvalue specified in the original

 ALTER ONLINE TABLE ...
-MAX_ROWS=to increase the maximum number of rows for the table; after this,
+MAX_ROWS=to increase the maximum number of rows for such a table; in this case,

 rowsmust be greater than the value specified for